You are at the top of the page

 Family viewing the Polar bear wire model in the Tower of London

-Only one carer ticket can be added per booking.
-If your party requires more than one carer ticket, please book your paid tickets online and email [email protected] with your booking reference number and all proof of need.
-We will be happy to reserve the additional carer tickets for your party at no extra cost.
+If your party requires more than one carer/companion ticket, please book your paid tickets online and email [email protected] with your booking reference number and supporting documents.
+We will be happy to reserve the additional carer/companion tickets for your party at no extra cost.

 The quietest time to visit the Tower is before 11:00.
 Your visit may take up to two to three hours, so we recommend visiting as early as possible for the best experience.